 Compliance with Regulations

 The financial industry is quite regulated, and failure to comply with these regulations might attract severe penalties.
-BI helps track the compliance metric, auditing process, and accurate report generation for fulfilling the regulatory requirements in an effective manner.
+BI helps track the compliance metric, auditing process, and accurate report generation for effectively fulfilling the regulatory requirements.

 Applications of Business Intelligence in Financial Services

-Business Intelligence in financial services can help organizations use data to gain insights for better decision-making, risk management, and operational efficiency.
+Business Intelligence in financial services can help organisations use data to gain insights for better decision-making, risk management, and operational efficiency.

 -